Fix Firestore "The query requires an index" (FAILED_PRECONDITION)

 Prevention

-• Run every new query on the emulator first; add the required index to firestore.indexes.json proactively
+• Run every new query against the emulator first and add its required index to firestore.indexes.json before merging.

-• Commit firestore.indexes.json to git; PR review surfaces index changes
+• Commit firestore.indexes.json to git so index changes show up in PR review.

 Tags: #Firebase #Debug #Troubleshooting